How to heat a camper without electricity

 Tips on heating a camper without electricity and staying warm in your RV

 Think through the size of your RV.
-Smaller campers will be easier to keep warm.
+Small spaces will be easier to keep warm.
 For a larger camper, decide if it would be better to only heat part of it or if you need to heat the entire unit.

 If you have a main living area, for example, it may be best to heat that room when you’re using it for a game in the evening or making your breakfast in the morning.
 Then, for the night you could heat the sleeping area.

-Even cardboard under rugs can help a lot.
+My Thrifty Tip: cardboard under rugs can help a lot.
 Our camper’s floor was always so cold in the morning.
 Slippers and heavy socks just weren’t helping.
 We generally don’t have heating in our trailer, so we needed a solution for our icy toes.
-I covered the floor in large pieces of carboard and cheap foam sleeping pads.
+I covered the floor in large pieces of carboard and cheap foam sleeping pads (and an old yoga mat).
 Then, I covered those with a woolen rug and a heavy woolen blanket.
 We have a very small camper so this was super easy to do and doesn’t seem odd.
-The layering on the floor has made an immense difference.
+The layering on the floor has made an immense difference!

 If you want to take a quick tour of our very old (and well-used) camper, check out this article here.

-If you really need to amp up the insulation on your unit you might want to consider getting help from a dealership or handyman to find out which options would be easiest and most appropriate for your RV.
+If you really need to amp up the insulation on your unit you might want to consider getting help from a dealership or handyman to find out which options would be easiest and most appropriate for your RV, and to make sure you’re getting the most effective and proper insulation for your particular unit.

-Here are a few heating options that may answer your questions about how to heat a camper in the colder weather.
+Here are a few heating options that may answer your questions about how to heat a camper in the cooler weather and cold climates.

-VERY IMPORTANT: if you decide to go with a gas powered option, be sure to use a carbon monoxide alarm for your safety, and read and follow each unit’s specific instructions.
+VERY IMPORTANT: if you decide to go with a gas powered option, be sure to use a carbon monoxide detector for your safety, and read and follow each unit’s specific instructions.

 1. Propane Heater and Stove